d12frosted/elpa-mirror/stable-melpa/eglot-readme.txt

   (add-hook 'foo-mode-hook 'eglot-ensure)

-To attempt to start an eglot session automatically everytime a foo-mode buffer is visited.
+To attempt to start an eglot session automatically every time a foo-mode buffer is visited.